 Note to budget travelers: Dining in Gion is extremely expensive.
 Unless you plan to splurge, grab a bite before visiting the district.
 For more reasonable prices, pop into a fast food chain on one of the main streets.

 The small atmospheric alleyway of Ponto-cho is within walking distance from Gion.
 This narrow cobbled alley is famous for its traditional architecture and entertainment.
 Ponto-cho is home to many geiko houses, tea houses, bars and restaurants.

 Note: If you are on a tight budget, grab some Yakitori or pop into an Izakaya.
 Most shops and restaurants are open from 5pm – 11pm.

 Pin this post

-Don’t forget to follow us on Instagram and Facebook for instant updates on our travels.
+Don’t forget to subscribe to our blog and follow us on Instagram and Facebook for instant updates on our travels.